kevin-lambda/kevin-lambda/Project_history.md

 - need to add homepage definition in package json, and predeploy, deploy scripts.
 - need to add a base subdomain to Router tag. basename="/subdomainName". aka https://mainDomain.com/subdomainName

+- needed this: https://github.com/rafgraph/spa-github-pages to allow spa on gh pages
+- my config.
+- copied 404.html to public
+- b/c this is a project repo, and not a user account repo. set pathSegmentsToKeep = 1
+- copied the index.html script to my index.html.
+I put it in the head tag.
+I think it would work in the body too.
+- added  <script src="/dakine-ipsum/build/bundle.js"></script> to the body, where dakine-ipsum is the repo name

 note
 -  cra builds from the build folder. upon production build, all the js is bundled, then the index.html includes a script tag to read that bundled js file